OpenFairWind/MarinizePi/README.md

 # MarinizePi
 A simple script to marinize the Raspberry Pi OS.

-* Prepare an SD card with Raspberry Pi Imager.
+* Prepare an SD card with Raspberry Pi Imager:

+  Raspberry Pi 0w 512MB: Not tested

-  Raspberry Pi 3: 32-bit light Raspberry Pi OS
+  Raspberry Pi 3 1GB: 32-bit Lite Raspberry Pi OS

-  Raspberry Pi 4 4Gb: 32-bit light Pi OS
+  Raspberry Pi 4 4GB: 32-bit Lite Raspberry Pi OS

-  Raspberry Pi 4 8Gb: 64-bit light Pi OS
+  Raspberry Pi 4 8GB: 64-bit Lite Raspberry Pi OS

+  Raspberry Pi 5: Not tested

   You can configure your OS to connect to your WiFi router with an Internet connection.